 - I’ve added some plants to the home.
 Perhaps more of a personal health one, but this is especially worthwhile if you live in the city.
 Adding plants to your home not only adds to the decor, but also assists in reducing CO2.
 I went for a snake plant and some other smaller table plants.

-- I’ve been selling/donating stuff I don’t need.
-Instead of having clutter around the house, or throwing things away - finding a new home for perfectly usable goods is a good way to help the environment.
+- I’m selling/donating stuff I don’t need.
+Instead of having clutter around the house, or throwing things away - finding a new home for perfectly usable goods is an excellent way to help the environment.
 Help others avoid buying new.

 - I consider alcohol more carefully.
 I don’t drink a lot anyway, but I only recently considered how many resources goes into production of a bottle beer or a glass of wine.
 Between that and my health, I find myself drinking even less than before.